thelogbox/thelogbox.github.com/_posts/2012-07-22-android-scrolling-edittext-using-scrollview.md

 {% endhighlight %}

-That's it.
+<div id='lst'>/res/layout/main.xml</div>

 There is no need to mess around with the Activity class.
-The scrolling behavior is accomplished on main.xml file
+The scrolling functionality is accomplished on main.xml file